 Not everyone loves an ibis.
 Almost 8000 people registered for the International Glare at Ibises Day in Sydney on December 21 2016.
 This event asked people to “gather in your local park and glare and show general distaste towards Ibises”.

-More positively, the “bi” in bin-chicken was also enlisted in support of the same-sex marriage plebiscite (opens in a new window) in 2017 with an ibis-themed dance performance.
-And the ibis came second in a 2017 vote for Australia’s most popular bird, organised by Birdlife Australia and The Guardian (opens in a new window).
+More positively, the “bi” in bin-chicken was also enlisted in support of the same-sex marriage plebiscite in 2017 with an ibis-themed dance performance.
+And the ibis came second in a 2017 vote for Australia’s most popular bird, organised by Birdlife Australia and The Guardian.
 (It was pipped at the post by the Australian magpie.)

 Ibis now flourish across digital media platforms, where there is a growing list of online pro and anti-ibis films and songs.

 The expletive-laden Australian Song About Birds by the Van Vuuren Brothers finds the “bin-drinking”, “scabby” and “alien” ibis wanting.
 The song has had nearly three million YouTube views.

 On the other hand, Songtourage’s gentle ballad, Song for My Daughter (Who is an Ibis), rejects violent, anti-ibis sentiment.

 Australia is clearly embracing its White Ibis with passion, wit, and, in equal measure, affection and disgust.
 This phenomenon, we argue, has an intriguing environmental, genetic and historical backdrop.